 Pros of Distance Learning for Organizers

-Remember that every knowledge you get needs to be repeated.
+Remember that every piece of knowledge you get needs to be repeated.
 This way, your knowledge would be consolidated.
 Distance learning makes this repetition much easier for you, as a tutor/professor, to execute.
-You can share teaching materials, like presentations and files on the platform you’re using.
+You can share teaching materials, like presentations and files on your platform.
 It’s effortless.
 What other pros can you find in distance learning?

 It’s More Effective